upenndigitalscholarship/monuments-research-group/essay/DJ-Feud-(1956).md

 This contradicted English's earlier claim that "nobody...got mad at Benson."

-English's labeling of Benson's protest as "ridiculous" reveals that Americans were often unwilling to confront the severe racism of the Civil Rights era time.
-Black journalists were keenly interested in unearthing the deeper story of how some white Southerners were reacting to challenges to segregation with violence and hostility.
+English's labeling of Benson's protest as "ridiculous" reveals that Americans were often unwilling to confront the severe racism of the post-war era.
+Black journalists during the early years of the Civil Rights movement were keenly interested in unearthing the deeper story of how some white Southerners were reacting to challenges to segregation with violence and hostility.
 The ANP provided its member papers with twice-weekly news packets featuring reportage on people, institutions, and events related to the lives of Black Americans—even as non-Black news outlets were letting these stories slip through the cracks.[^7]

 *Olivia Haynie*